apache/phoenix-site/site/source/src/site/markdown/views.md

 #Views

 The standard SQL view syntax (with some limitations) is now supported by Phoenix to enable multiple virtual tables to all share the same underlying physical HBase table.
-This is important in HBase as there are limits to the number of Regions which HBase can manage.
-Limiting the number of tables can help limit the number of Regions in a cluster.
+This is important in HBase as there are limits to the number of regions which HBase can manage.
+Limiting the number of tables can help limit the number of regions in a cluster.

 For example, given the following table definition that defines a base table to collect product metrics: